TRANSFORMING COMMUNITY: LEADING CONTEMPLATIVE SPIRITUAL GROUPS & RETREATS STAFF

 Greg Cochran is Executive Director at a spiritual wellness non-profit, Well for the Journey, in Lutherville, Maryland.
 He also is a program/retreat facilitator and a spiritual companion.
 Greg was Associate Pastor at Woodbrook Baptist Church serving from 1988-2022.
 He completed the Shalem Institute’s Spiritual Guidance Program (SGP) in 2009 and is currently a SGP and Transforming Community (TCP) staff member.
 He is also a mentor for The Stewards of Mystery Spiritual Guidance Program Cottonwood, Idaho.
 Greg is a graduate of Clemson University and Southern Seminary.
 Greg and his wife, Carole, live in Baltimore.
 They have two children (26 and 24).
 Greg is a hiker, photographer, woodworker, and loves being with family – and is always desiring to be open and listening for the invitation of the Spirit.

-Jim Hall, a graduate of our Transforming Community Program, also serves on the staff of that program.
-For years, he practiced medicine at an inner city health clinic associated with the Church of the Saviour in Washington, DC.
+Jim Hall shares his passion for the earth and contemplative earth awareness on the staff of the Transforming Community program.
+For years, Jim practiced medicine at an inner-city health clinic associated with the Church of the Saviour in Washington, DC.
 He currently lives on their 200-acre retreat farm and helps preserve and restore the land, tend a permaculture food forest and garden, and lead classes, retreats, outings, and liturgies that link faith and ecology.

 Leah Rampy has a background in corporate management and leadership consulting as well as a deep passion for contemplative living and care of the Earth.
 She has a PhD in Curriculum from Indiana University and is a graduate of our Living in God: Personal Spiritual Deepening and our Transforming Community: Leading Contemplative Prayer Groups & Retreats Programs.
 She is currently part of our pilgrimage team and a mentor in our young adult program.
 She is also on the staff of Transforming Community.

-Trish Stefanik, a program administrator for Shalem, is a graduate of our Transforming Community Program and serves on the leadership team for that program.
-She is a co-director for the Heart Longings program and also serves as a small group facilitator for Shalem’s Group Spiritual Direction program.
-As an experienced retreat leader, Trish delights in opening a way for creativity and contemplation.
-She is a resident manager of Overlook Retreat House at Dayspring in Germantown, MD, and has a passion for the natural world, social justice, simplicity, and silence.
+Trish Stefanik is co-director of Heart Longings: An Invitation to the Contemplative Path.
+A graduate of Transforming Community: Leading Contemplative Spiritual Groups and Retreats, she also is a part of that program’s leadership team.
+In addition, she facilitates small groups as part of Shalem’s Group Spiritual Direction program.
+Trish delights in opening a way for creativity and contemplation.
+She is resident manager of Overlook Retreat House at Dayspring Retreat Farm in Germantown, MD, and has a passion for the natural world, social justice, simplicity, and silence.

 Ostein Truitt recently retired after 20 amazing years serving as the assistant pastor of St. John Baptist Church in Columbia, MD.
 Prior to her tenure in church ministry, she taught nursing and other healthcare students as a professor of Clinical Microbiology.
 She earned a Master of Divinity from Howard University School of Divinity and a Doctor of Ministry from Wesley Theological Seminary.
 Her past experience with Shalem includes graduating from its Spiritual Guidance Program and the Transforming Community Program, and she is a former board member.
-She currently offers individual and group Spiritual Direction and is dedicated to living the contemplative path.
-She is on the staff of the Transforming Community Program.
+She currently offers individual and group Spiritual Direction, leads Contemplative Spiritual Groups & Retreats and is dedicated to living the contemplative path.

 Mission